alttch/eva3/doc/uc/uc_api.rst

 Returns:

-if both "a" and "full" are specified. the function will examine and values of attributes specified in "a" param.
+If both "a" and "full" are specified. the function will examine and values of attributes specified in "a" param.
 (This will poll "released" bus, even if locking is set up, so be careful with this feature in production environment).

 .. _ucapi_test_owfs_bus: